 Pasta with cabbage and breadcrumbs is a great weeknight vegetarian meal, perfect for any time of the year!
 In this recipe tender spaghetti is tossed with caramelized, shredded cabbage and then topped with toasted breadcrumbs and walnuts.
 Yum!

-I’m here bundling up in sweaters (brrrr) and trying to get more organized.
-I figure even if I backslide and get lazy about it later, at least I’ll have a good foundation for the year.
+It’s the start of the year I’m here trying to get more organized.
+Yep, got some New Year’s resolutions here.
+I figure even if I backslide and get lazy about it later, at least I’ll have a good foundation for the future.

 To that end I’ve picked up my bullet journal again and I’ve been laying out the next few months.
 Appointments, yearly goals, recipe ideas for late winter and spring.
 I’m getting it all set up.